eli64s/readme-ai/CONTRIBUTING.md

 ## Ways to Contribute

-There are many ways to contribute to *README-AI*!
-You can:

 - Simply start a discussion by asking a question or making a suggestion.
 - Look for opportunities to make processes more efficient to improve the user experience.
   - Find ways to make code more readable and easier to understand.